Budget: Next steps and what you can do!

 WARNING: Our opponents, the Austin Police Association (police union,) launched scare tactics and will do so again.
-They lied to make this vote sound terrifying.
+They lied to make reinvestment in alternative first responders sound terrifying.
 The should be ashamed but they are not.

-What would a robust implementation of our victory this week look like?
 We believe the Austin Justice Coalition’s call to cut the police budget by $100 million is a reasonable goal for this process.
-The police department currently gets 40% of general revenue — that’s the budget that the City Council actually controls and does not include the city-owned electric company.
+The police department currently gets 40% of general revenue or $440 million — that’s the budget that the City Council actually controls and does not include the city-owned electric company.
 Every year, after the police take that big chunk, swimming pools and libraries and health services fight for relative scraps.
 This year can be different.
+We need to:

-- We need to implement the reforms to how we respond to mental health related calls and stop treating the mentally ill like criminals.
+- Implement the reforms to how we respond to mental health related calls and stop treating the mentally ill like criminals.

-- We need to pull the crime lab out of APD and make it independent and civilian controlled.
+- Pull the crime lab out of APD and make it independent and civilian controlled.
 That is a best practice that will improve public safety and move millions from the police budget to another part of the city more oriented to science and data.

-- We need to address relationship violence with proven strategies that support victims, are civilian led, and can prevent future violence more effectively than the “hammer” of mass incarceration.
+- Address relationship violence with proven strategies that support victims, are civilian led, and can prevent future violence more effectively than the “hammer” of mass incarceration.

-- We need to house the homeless, treat the drug addicted, and divert these populations into necessary services INSTEAD of arresting them.
+- House the homeless, treat the drug addicted, and divert these populations into necessary services INSTEAD of arresting them.

-- We need to do common sense things like not sending taxpayer funded police to the thousands of “false alarm” calls generated by security companies, think about whether modern policing really requires horses (very cool, but expensive) and whether taxpayers should foot the bill for officers who drive their squad cars home to far flung places like Temple and Kyle.
+- Do common sense things like not sending taxpayer funded police to the thousands of “false alarm” calls generated by security companies, think about whether modern policing really requires horses (very cool, but expensive) and whether taxpayers should foot the bill for officers who drive their squad cars home to far flung places like Temple and Kyle.

-- The elimination of unnecessary military equipment will save money because all that free stuff requires training and upkeep, and its misuse leads to expensive lawsuits.
+- Eliminate unnecessary military equipment and save money because all that free stuff requires training and upkeep, and its misuse leads to expensive lawsuits.
 In fact, the cost of depolicing many areas that don’t need armed people on the front line will reduce the cost of lawsuits in general.